Fy 2026 Hmsi Grant Award

-This grant provides financial assistance to state agencies for conducting inspections of hazardous materials shippers to improve safety and regulatory compliance in the transportation of hazardous materials.
+This grant provides financial assistance to state agencies for conducting inspections of hazardous materials shippers to improve safety and compliance with transportation regulations.

 Award Range